DKFZ-ODCF/nf-bam2fastq/README.md

 ## Release Notes

+* 1.x.x (?)

+  * Update to biobambam 2.0.177 to fix its orphaned second-reads bug

-* 1.0.0 (November ??., 2020)
+* 1.0.0 (March 9., 2021)

-  * Adapted resource expressions to conservative values
+  * Adapted resource expressions to conservative values.
-  * Updated to biobambam 2.0.1??
+  * Adapted resources for integration tests (threads and memory).
+  * Bugfix setting memory for paired-end processing.
+  * **NOTE**: Although this is a major release this version still relies on the 2.0.87 version of biobambam2 that is subject to the missing orphaned second-read bug.

 * 0.2.0 (November 17., 2020)